 “Catching me up on what?
 What’s been going on?”

-Grant and Bridget shared an awkward glance, and then Grant sighed and turned to Jackson, “They weren’t just customers.
+Grant and Fiona shared an awkward glance, and then Grant sighed and turned to Jackson, “They weren’t just customers.
 They’re loaded, dude.
 Straight up, like, they-bankrolled-the-Bush-campaign loaded.
 Like, he-owns-half-a-town loaded.”

 “Wow,” Jackson was impressed.

 Fiona and Grant both held their breaths and stared at Jackson.